How to paint a ceiling

 Gather your tools and paint supplies

-Here’s what you’ll need to get started to paint a ceiling:
+Here are what tools you’ll need to get started:

 - Biodegradable dust sheet